fredvs/uos/readme.md

 .
 Produce sound from built-in synthesizer.

-uos can use: PortAudio, SndFile, Mpg123, Faad, Mp4ff, Opus, OpusFile, Libxmp audio libraries and SoundTouch, Bs2b audio-effect libraries.
+uos can use: PortAudio, SndFile, Mpg123, Faad, Mp4ff, Opus, OpusFile, Libxmp, fdk-aac audio libraries and SoundTouch, Bs2b audio-effect libraries.

 Included in the package: